jakob-fritz/github2lab_action/README.md

 - The following environment-variables can be kept as they are:
   - `FORCE_PUSH` is set to force-push to the Gitlab-Repo, to make sure, the Gitlab-Repo stays in sync with the main GitHub-repository.
   - `GITHUB_TOKEN` is used to authorize internal actions.
   The secret is set automatically by GitHub.
   - `GITLAB_TOKEN` is used to authorize actions with the Gitlab-repo.
   It uses the secret, that was set above.

+## Thanks to

+- SvanBoxel and his repo gitlab-mirror-and-ci-action for the inspiration of this project.
+- The research-project "HiRSE_PS" founded by BMBF under the grant "" for the network and the financial support of this work.